MoFEM/mofem-cephas/media/paper.md

  no universal solution to tackle these two difficulties simultaneously.
-To reduce the algebraic solver time, one way is to use multi-grid solvers, which can work more efficiently if a hierarchical approximation base is available [@ainsworth2003hierarchic],[@fuentes2015orientation], this approach is ideal for elliptic problems such as solid elasticity. <!-- or hyperbolic equations with block solvers. --> However, for some problems the efficiency bottleneck could be in the assembly time, e.g. for acoustic wave propagation.
+To reduce the algebraic solver time, one way is to use multi-grid solvers, which can work more efficiently if a hierarchical approximation base is available [@ainsworth2003hierarchic],[@fuentes2015orientation], this approach is ideal for elliptic problems such as solid elasticity.
+However, for some problems the efficiency bottleneck could be in the assembly time, e.g. for acoustic wave propagation.
 In that case different approximation bases, such as the Bernstein-Bézier base [@ainsworth2011bernstein], allowing for a fast numerical integration, could be an optimal solution.
 Finally, the adaptive choice of mesh density and approximation order is driven by the numerical errors, which can be effectively estimated if error evaluators are embedded into the FE formulation.
- This leads to a family of mixed or mixed-hybrid finite elements that satisfy stability condition if combinations of different approximation spaces ($H^1$, $\mathbf{H}\text{-}\textbf{curl}$,
+This leads to a family of mixed or mixed-hybrid finite elements that satisfy stability condition if combinations of different approximation spaces ($\mathrm{H}^1$, $\mathbf{H}\text{-}\textbf{curl}$,
- $\mathbf{H}\text{-}\textbf{div}$ and $L^2$) are used.
+ $\mathbf{H}\text{-}\textbf{div}$ and $\mathrm{L}^2$) are used.

  <!-- Also, `MoFEM` enables users to construct tensorial field on
  tensorial bases, e.g. bubble base of zero normal and divergence free base